TermySequence/termy-doc/build.rst

 If :program:`termy-server` will be installed on any machine that hosts git repositories or working trees, enabling the `libgit2 <https://libgit2.github.com/>`_ support is recommended.
 Do this by setting the CMake variable :makevar:`USE_LIBGIT2`.
 Note that libgit2 is dynamically loaded by the server at runtime, so the library is not required to be present even if the support for it is enabled.

-Setting the CMake variable :makevar:`INSTALL_SHELL_INTEGRATION` will install the shell integration scripts distributed with TermySequence.
-This removes the need for users to manually install shell integration, provided they use certain shells.
-See :doc:`shell-integration`.

 Building the Client
 -------------------